at Townsend in the Glacier-Yellowstone corridor of Western Montana on

 Schools.
 Dr. Sylvester holds a doctorate in American History and

 Journalism from the University of North Dakota.
-He has lectured
+He has

 at MSU Northern, Peru State College, Nebraska, the University of